eliotlim/sensor_pointcloud/sensorConfig.md

         yaw: deg(-90)
 ```
 Break it down.
-  1. Identifier `sensor0` as defined in the list of data sources
+  - Identifier `sensor0` as defined in the list of data sources
-  2. Topic on which the device broadcasts `sensor_msgs::Range` messages
+  - Topic on which the device broadcasts `sensor_msgs::Range` messages
+  - (Optional) Sensor Definition for use with [sensor_hub](https://github.com/eliotlim/sensor_hub) package
-  3. (Optional) Transform of the sensor with respect to `pointcloudFrame`
+  - (Optional) Transform of the sensor with respect to `pointcloudFrame`